brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 Given any location of the robot(Turtlebot2) we are to position it at a specific location known as the loaded area.
 We are to exatcly put the Turtlebot2 in a postion where the robotic arm will be able to pick the cube and place it on the Turtlebot2.

 # Objectives
+1. Create a Map
+2. Navigate within the map
+3. Go to specific location
+4. Detect and track the tag
+5. Move to the exact location of the tag